pixie-io/microservice-kafka/QUICK_START.md

 To run the demo app:

 ```
+kubectl create namespace kafka-demo
 cd kubernetes
 kubectl apply -f . -n kafka-demo
 kubectl get services -n kafka-demo
 cd ..
 ```

+It may take a few minutes for the demo to fully spin up, and some pod restarts along the way are normal.

-Visit the apache external IP to visit the site.
+Visit the apache external IP (with port) to visit the site.
-Visit the load-test's external IP to start a load test.
+Visit the load-test's external IP (with port) to start a load test.